Have you thought about how to write a case study that lands new clients?

 Using a tried and tested template is a great way to keep your case studies looking and sounding consistent.
 To take out the hard work, we’ve put one together for you and condensed the process into six easy-to-follow steps.

-Step-by-step case study template
+Step-by-step case study template to land new clients

 1. Project background and description